dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 who are still there today, like Zuni and Hopi people.

 So we've got these two clusters.

 The very first major community in North America is

-in the most unlikely place.

-It's in northern Louisiana.

-People think I'm crazy when I say this,

-but there is a pyramid in northern Louisiana,

-a big one at a site called Poverty Point

-that is 3,500 years old.

-So it's the same age as the pyramids in Egypt.

-And it is a giant thing

-just poking out of the bayous of Louisiana.

-# Chapter 18

-The very first major community in North America is